Top 10 Best Business Laptops 2026: Our Tested Picks for Every Budget

 | Battery Life | Up to 20+ hours |

-The Big Story: Dell removed the touch function row and brought back physical keys.
-This is what business buyers have been begging for since the XPS redesign.
+Key Update: Dell removed the touch function row and brought back physical keys in response to business buyer feedback.
 Combined with Core Ultra Series 3 efficiency, the XPS 14 now delivers 20+ hour battery life.
+Includes Wi-Fi 7 and meets Microsoft's Secured-core PC certification for enterprise security compliance.

 Tandem OLED Display: The new "Tandem OLED" screen is brighter and longer-lasting than traditional OLED—it doesn't burn in as fast, making it suitable for business use with static UI elements.